scanny/python-pptx/doc/developer/modules/index.rst

 :mod:`pptx` Package Modules
 ===========================

-The :mod:`pptx` package provides the :mod:`pptx.presentation` module that contains the :class:`Presentation` class, the main API object for the package.
+The :mod:`pptx` package provides the |Presentation| class, the main API object for the package.

 The following modules are contained in the package.
 Internal APIs are documented here as a convenience for developers.